-WDL = 1, the watchdog can be enabled and disabled by using the WDR bit system reset or power-on reset occurs.

-WDL = 0, the watchdog is enabled and locked.
-In this mode the WDR bit has no effect.
-After the WDL bit is cleared, the watchdog is active until a
+WDL = 1, the watchdog can be enabled and disabled by using the WDR-bit WDL = 0, the watchdog is enabled and locked.
+In this mode the WDR-bit has no effect.
+After the WDL-bit is cleared, the watchdog is active until a enect.
+After the WDL-bit is cleared, the watchaog is active until a system reset or power-on reset occurs.